-The registered nurse provides a unique, comprehensive assessment of the health status of the client, applying principles of ethics, client safety, health promotion and the nursing process, the nurse then develops and implements an explicit plan of care.
+The registered nurse provides a unique, comprehensive assessment of the health status of the client, applying principles of ethics, client safety, health promotion and the nursing process, the nurse then develops and implements an explicit plan of care considering unique cultural and spiritual client preferences, the applicable standard of care and legal instructions.
 The nurse assists clients to promote health, cope with health problems, adapt to and/or recover from the effects of disease or injury, and support the right to a dignified death.
 The registered nurse is accountable for abiding by all applicable member board jurisdiction statutes related to nursing practice.